loop614/lucxy/README.md

 ### Description
-- example dotnet 7 app proxying to [luceed](http://apidemo.luceed.hr)
+- dotnet 7 app proxying to [luceed](https://kb.luceed.hr/)
-- using C# 11, dotnet 7.0.404 on debian 12
+- using C# 11 and dotnet 7.0.404 on debian 12

 ### Requirements
 - dotnet, make